-Your baby is beginning to understand that things fall out of a tube and stay put in a container, a concept he’ll be increasingly interested in well after he turns one.
+Your baby is beginning to understand that things fall out of a tube and stay put in a container, a concept they'll be increasingly interested in well after they turn one.

 A research study proved that babies who played with tubes as well as containers had a more advanced understanding of when something will stay inside of something else.
 In the study, 14-month-old babies were given a chance to explore the difference between blocks being dropped into a tube (the blocks fall out) and blocks dropped into a closed can (the blocks stay in).
 The 14-month-olds who were given tubes had the same understanding of containment as 21-month-olds who were given only containers.

-Here are some fun ways to play with the clear tube:
+Here are some fun ways to play with a clear tube:

 - Tape the Clear Tube to the wall and have your baby reach while sitting (or stand with support) and drop the ball through the tube into the Treasure Basket below.

 - Show your baby how a ball goes into and then falls out of the tube.
-Have him pick up the ball and do it again.
+Have them pick up the ball and do it again.